Leslie Jordan, versatile Emmy-winning actor, dies at 67

 Many of Jordan’s videos included him asking “How ya’ll doin?” and some included stories about Hollywood or his childhood growing up with identical twin sisters and their “mama,” as he called her.
 Other times he did silly bits like complete an indoor obstacle course.

 “Someone called from California and said, ’Oh, honey, you’ve gone viral.’
-And I said, ’No, no, I don’t have Covid.
+And I said, ’No, no, I don’t have COVID.
 I’m just in Tennessee,” said Jordan.
 Celebrities including Michelle Pfeiffer, Jessica Alba and Anderson Cooper, along with brands such as Reebok and Lululemon, would post comments.

 Soon he became fixated with the number of views and followers he had, because there wasn’t much else going on.
+By the time of his death, he amassed 5.8 million followers on Instagram and another 2.3 million on TikTok.

 “For a while there, it was like obsessive.
 And I thought, ’This is ridiculous.
 Stop, stop, stop.′ You know, it almost became, ’If it doesn’t happen on Instagram, it didn’t happen.’
 And I thought, ‘You’re 65, first of all.
 You’re not some teenage girl.’”